What's the difference between using let, var, and const in JavaScript?

 Temporal Dead Zone: Accessing the variable before its declaration using

-results in a ReferenceError due to the Temporal Dead Zone (TDZ).
+letresults in a ReferenceError due to the Temporal Dead Zone (TDZ).

 3. const

-is used for variable declarations where the variable's value shouldn't be reassigned.
+Also introduced in ES6, const is used for variable declarations where the variable's value shouldn't be reassigned.

 Example:

-const z = 10;
+javascriptconst z = 10;

 z = 5; // TypeError: Assignment to constant variable.